Protektor-Desura/xteve/README.md

 <br>

 <p><b> This tool will run your lineup and give you the option of automatically adding a cron job for automated daily downloads.
-Automated cron's run at 1:15 AM daily.</b></p>
+Automated cron's run at 1:15 AM daily.</b>
+<b>If you select PlutoTV it only gets data for 8 hours at a time so it will run every 7 hours.</b></p>

 <p><b>You can modify the cron run time with 'crontab -e -u xteve' from the container's command line.</b></p>